ajaymas/CSC-358-Cyber-operation/buffer_overflow_guide.md

 # Buffer Overflow: Concise Teaching Guide with Terminal Practice

-## SLIDE 1: Introduction to Buffer Overflow
+## Introduction to Buffer Overflow

 ### Key Points:
 - **Definition**: Writing more data to buffer than allocated space